Sharon Tate: 1968–1969: Marriage to Roman Polanski and final films

-Murder
+Murder, funeral and trial

 On August 8, 1969, Tate entertained actress Joanna Pettet for lunch at her home, confiding in her disappointment at Polanski's delay in returning from London.
 Polanski telephoned her that day.
 Her younger sister Debra also called, to ask if she, her boyfriend and another friend could pick up a saddle that Sharon had bought for Debra in Europe.
 Tate declined, offering to have them over another time.
-Later that evening, she dined at El Coyote Cafe with Jay Sebring, Wojciech Frykowski, and Abigail Folger, returning at about 10:30 pm.
+Later that evening, she reportedly dined at El Coyote Cafe with Jay Sebring, Wojciech Frykowski, and Abigail Folger, returning at about 10:30 p.m.

-Shortly after midnight, Tate, Sebring, Frykowski and Folger were murdered by members of the Manson Family cult.
+Shortly after midnight, Sebring, Frykowski, Folger, and Tate and her unborn son were murdered by members of the Manson Family cult.
+Tate was the last of the victims to die, despite her pleas that the Family take her with them so that she could give birth.
 Their bodies were discovered the following morning by Tate's housekeeper Winifred Chapman.
 Police arrived at the scene to find a young man shot dead in his car in the driveway, later identified as Steven Parent.
-Inside the house, the bodies of Tate and Sebring were found in the living room; a long rope tied around each of their necks connected them.
+Inside the house, the bodies of Tate and Sebring were found with a long rope which had been thrown over a beam and then tied around each of their necks, connecting them.
 On the front lawn lay the bodies of Frykowski and Folger.
 All of the victims except Parent had been stabbed numerous times.
 The coroner's report for Tate noted that she had been stabbed 16 times and that "five of the wounds were in and of themselves fatal".
+In addition, the coroner's inquest found that Tate was still alive when she was hanged with the rope, but she died immediately from a "massive hemorrhage".

 Police took the only survivor at the address – the property's caretaker William Garretson – in for questioning.
 Garretson lived in the guest house that was located on the property a short distance from the house.
 He was questioned and submitted to a polygraph test and stated that Parent had visited him at approximately 11:30 p.m. and left shortly after.
 He told police that he had no involvement in the murders and did not know anything that could help the investigation, and he was subsequently released.

 Polanski was informed of the murders and returned to Los Angeles where police questioned him about his wife and her friends.
-On Wednesday, August 13, Tate was interred in the Holy Cross Cemetery, Culver City, California, with her son Paul Richard Polanski in her arms, named posthumously for his grandfathers.
-Sebring's funeral took place later the same day; the funerals were scheduled several hours apart to allow common friends to attend both.
+On Wednesday, August 13, Tate was interred in the Holy Cross Cemetery, Culver City, California, together with her unborn son, who was posthumously named Paul Richard Polanski.
+Sebring's funeral took place later the same day; the funerals were scheduled several hours apart to allow friends of Tate and Sebring to attend both.